 Well-tended public spaces create a better quality of life and attract businesses and residents to communities.
 Experts consider such spaces to be essential to creating sustainable communities.
 Run-down, litter-strewn spaces, however, signal lawlessness and lack of community spirit that can lead to crime and other negative behaviors.
 Communities that are actively involved in maintaining and beautifying their environment are far less likely to let their neighborhoods fall into these conditions.
 Love Your Block projects addressing neighborhood revitalization can act as a powerful force in preventing crime while promoting sustainability and community gathering.

 The City of Richmond's impact volunteering program, Richmond ESC (Excellence Serving our Community) wants to know how you will #LoveYourBlock.
 Towards this end, we invite residents to complete our survey, which will help us gauge the needs of the Richmond community with regard to volunteer-led neighborhood revitalization projects.

 The 2016/2017 Love Your Block application cycle is now closed.
 Please visit our FAQs page on the sidebar menu for more information about how you can apply during our next mini-grant cycle.
-In addition, stay updated with our latest projects by visiting our Updates page or subscribing to our newsletter below.
+In addition, stay updated with our latest projects by visiting our Updates page or Facebook page, or by subscribing to our newsletter below.